- Apply Yourself

 The natural reaction to stress is to flee what's causing it.
 But the solution is to accept that things are tough, take time to calm down, and then take steps to stay on task.
 Knowing you have got it all covered is the best remedy for application anxiety.
 Here are some strategies.

-- Apply to at least one college that is test optional if you are concerned about your test scores.
-Test optional means the college will not consider your scores in their decision.
+5. Apply to at least one college that is test-optional if you are concerned about your test scores.
+Test-optional means the college will not consider your scores in their decision.

-- Ask an adult to proof and review your applications so you are confident there are no mistakes or omissions.
-(And rest assured that colleges will allow you to make corrections or provide missing elements after you apply.)
+6. Ask an adult to proof and review your applications so you are confident there are no mistakes or omissions.

 How to Weather the Tension While Waiting for Decisions

 - Dive into your senior year.
 Enjoy the "rites of passage" for seniors.
 Spend time with your close friends—you may not see much of them once you are off to college.
 Same goes for your parents.
 And of course, keep up your grades.

 - Get excited about your upcoming college life, regardless of where you get in.
 Talk to college students about what college is like.
 Dream a little about what you would like to put in your dorm room.

 - Find out more about the colleges lower down on your list.
 Rejections are a natural outcome of applying, and getting excited about options besides your top choices will ease your anxiety about those potential denials.